Rainy323/Rainy323.github.io/_pages/fun.md

 ## My favourite childhood book

-Thomas the Really Useful Engine was one of the first English books I “read” (or maybe “played with” in kindergarten, because I was barely able to speak English then!)
+*Thomas the Really Useful Engine* was one of the first English books I “read” (or maybe “played with” in kindergarten, because I was barely able to speak English then!)
 But I had very fond memories exploring the book, especially pressing the sound button to hear Thomas puff on his way!
-It was definitely the book to share when friends come to visit and I could retell the stories to them.
+It was definitely the book to share when friends came to visit and I could retell the stories to them.
 It shows that reading can be a multi-sensory and collaborative process, and most of all, FUN!

 ## Why Rainy?

 My official Chinese name is Yuzhen, and Yu 雨 means "rain", hence Rainy.
+My parents were married on a rainy day and I was born on a rainy day.
+And recently, I graduated from my PhD on a rainy day!